Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Configuration-Management.md

 ![](img/Test_Case_Management_236.png)

-Note: Custom lists are usually used in SpiraPlan for custom fields on various artifacts.
+Note: Custom lists are usually used in Spira for custom fields on various artifacts.
 However, you can create custom lists that are solely for the purpose of test configurations, should you so wish -- for instance, to contain a list of usernames.

 Once you are happy with the lists and parameters selected, click the "***Populate***" button.
 This will overwrite all existing entries in this test configuration.
 It will create every combination based on the lists specified.
 So if you select two parameters, each with a list that has ten items, one hundred entries will be created in the test configuration.